 5. Be prepared

-Many child protection workers and agencies do not want to get involved in what they see as custody and access disputes between parents.
+Many child protection workers and agencies do not want to get involved in what they see as parenting disputes.
 Even if you report serious concerns to the worker, they may take the position that this is a family law matter and so outside their mandate.

 Child protection workers are trained to have an understanding of violence against women and the impact on children.
 However, if you feel that your worker is not holding the abusive person accountable or is viewing your actions as vindictive rather than protective, it is important to seek out support as soon as possible.